xenoscopic/xeno/README.md

     xen user@hostname:/the/path

 xeno will clone the remote path locally and keep it in sync with the remote copy.
-Or, if you are already in an SSH session*, you can do
+Or, if you are already in an SSH session<sup>1</sup>, you can do

     xen /the/path

 and it will have exactly the same effect!

 <sub><sup>
-* For in-session launches, you must use `xeno ssh`, a VERY thin wrapper around SSH which monitors console output for initialization messages
+1: For in-session launches, you must use `xeno ssh`, a VERY thin wrapper around SSH which monitors console output for initialization messages
 </sup></sub>